enyeartc/NFL/README.md

 ### The Data

-The game data for this project came from the <a href="https://developer.fantasydata.com/docs/services/57a0190935491a1858749954/operations/58137f1c35491a1520575141/console">Fantasy Data API</a>, which had 242 individual features for every game.
-From the available attributes, I selected 35 that I thought most contributed to predicting the spread.
-Passing Yards, Rushing Yards, Touchdowns, and Turnover Differential were among some of the features I selected.
+The game data for this project came from the <a href="https://developer.fantasydata.com/docs/services/57a0190935491a1858749954/operations/58137f1c35491a1520575141/console">Fantasy Data API</a>, which provides historical averages, season averages, team game statistics, individual player statistics, and play-by-play information for multiple sports.
+I used a free trial to access the data for this project.

 Additionally, I wrote a web scrapper using BeautifulSoup to gather the closing odds set by every casino from <a href=" http://www.vegasinsider.com"> Vegas Insiders </a> for each NFL game over the past several years.
 My plan was to merge the data from Vegas Insider with the NFL game statistics.
 However, after analyzing the data, I wasn't able to efficiently combine the Vegas Insider data with the statistics from the Fantasy Data API since the key values were not consistent, and the Fantasy Data API already had some data on the point spread.

 ### EDA

 When I first approached this problem, I wanted to see if certain teams covered the spread more consistently than others.
 The bar chart below outlines the percentage of games that each team covered the spread since 2012.
-As you can notice, teams like the Minnesota Vikings, Cinncinati Bengals, and the New England Patriots cover the spread around 60% of the time, while other teams like the Baltimore Ravens, Cleveland Browns, and the Tennessee Titans only beat the spread less 44% of the time.
+As you can notice, teams like the Minnesota Vikings, Cinncinati Bengals, and the New England Patriots cover the spread around 60% of the time, while other teams like the Baltimore Ravens, Cleveland Browns, and the Tennessee Titans only beat the spread less than 45% of the time.

  <img src="./graphs/beat_the_spread_by_team.png" width="800">